 To assist in accomplishing this mission, the Communications Center is equipped with a variety of contemporary technologies.
 In addition to an advanced radio communications system, the Communications Center operates a dynamic large-scale computer-based system which monitors and/or controls systems in virtually every building on campus.
 Through this system, building fire and security alarms are monitored, and door access is controlled by card readers and commands from the console.
 The Communications Section is also equipped with computer workstations connected to the department's local area network and-- on a larger scale-- to the University's wide area network.
 These work stations provide a full complement of computing and information services including computer aided dispatch, message paging, E-mail and Internet access, to name a few.
 Full access to the National Crime Information Center, Law Enforcement Network of Kentucky and the National Law Enforcement Telecommunications System is provided by a workstation located in the Communications Center.
 T his system enables Telecommunicators to make inquiries concerning stolen items and wanted persons and obtain driver's license and vehicle registration information on a national level.
 Property stolen at the University is also entered into the database from this workstation where the information is available to virtually every law enforcement agency in the United States.

-- within the campus, to University Park Apartments, to the Province Apartments and from campus up to four blocks off campus.
+- within the campus, to University Park Apartments, to the Province Apartments, to the Arch, Cardinal Towne and from campus up to four blocks off campus.

 Health Sciences Center Campus

 - within the campus, to the Phoenix Place Apartments and from campus up to four blocks.